rakeshsai22/SystemVerilog_UVM/SV_UVM_practice/SV/Constraints/README.md

-Thank you for sharing all **6 files**!
-I’ll now generate a comprehensive **README.md** file for your repository.
-This README will include the problem statements, solutions, and links to the respective files.
-Here's the draft:

----

 # SystemVerilog Constraints Examples

 This repository contains **6 SystemVerilog files** demonstrating various constraint-based randomization techniques.
 Each file focuses on a specific problem and provides a solution using SystemVerilog constraints.